HotelX Mapping

 The file must be in the below format:

-If you are using a file of room map, is necessary you modify this file adding a new column.
-Please, see the next example down:
+If you are using a file of room map, it’s necessary to modify this file adding a new column.
+Please see the example below:

 Sample File